 - If you are a smoker, you should stop at least 4 weeks prior to your surgery.

 - This will be performed under a general anaesthetic (that is, you will put to sleep by an experienced consultant anaesthetist).
 Most patients are able to go home on the following day.

-- Oudit will visit you in the morning of your surgery.
+- Mr. Oudit will see you before your surgery.
 If you have any further questions you would like to ask him prior to the operation, he would be most delighted to answer these for you.
 He will then place some marks on your chest.
-This is an integral part of the process.
-About 30-45 minutes prior to your operation you will picked up by friendly staff members and brought to the operating theatre suite.

 - Your operation will be done in a safe and caring manner respecting your dignity.